 On one of my sites, I use a different membership level for each course a person can purchase.
-If I couldn't create multiple membership levels, I'd have to find some other way to manage online payments per course.
+If I couldn’t create multiple membership levels, I’d have to find another way to manage online payments per course.

-That would defeat the intent of using a membership model to have different courses, which are essentially a membership subscription for each course.
+That would defeat the intent of using a membership model to have different courses, essentially a membership subscription for each course.

 I use Wishlist Member on my membership sites.
 Check out my review of Wishlist Member.

 Do you want to create a membership site but don't know where to start?
 Wishlist Member is the perfect solution!
 With Wishlist Member, you can easily create and manage your membership site without programming knowledge.

 Wishlist Member integrates with many other services to provide a complete membership experience for your users.
 With Wishlist Member, you can offer your members exclusive content, forums, courses, and more.

 Sign up for Wishlist Member today and get started on creating the membership site of your dreams!

 - Works great for memberships, courses, or coaching sites